karlronsaria/PsQuickform/readme.md

 ### MenuAnswers

-`MenuSpecs` in the module refers to a `PsCustomObject` that contains a list of key-value pairs returned by a completed Quickform.
+`MenuAnswers` in the module refers to a `PsCustomObject` that contains a list of key-value pairs returned by a completed Quickform.

 An example form in JSON:
 ```json